m-aamir95/fastapi-ml-service/README.md

 The backend is developed using FASTAPI which interacts with a MySQL database using SQlAlchemy.
 The database is used to manage the user interactions, store the text classification requests and the response of the model, so that a human may review them in the future.
 A simple reactjs based frontend is also developed for demonstrative and testing purposes.

+More information about the fine-tuned HuggingFace model can be viewed **[here](https://huggingface.co/m-aamir95/finetuning-sentiment-classification-model-with-amazon-appliances-data)**

 To make deployment easier and smooth, docker has been employed which hosts the following three containers.

 1. FastAPI based backend container.